Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays Bank.

 - No late fee!!
 But, you don’t have free ability to blow off your bill – if you are late enough PenFed will send out a warning and then cut you off if you don’t pay promptly.

-There are no rewards associated with the card, and while there isn’t an annual fee, you may have to pay a little bit of money to join the credit union.
+There are no rewards associated with the card, and while there isn’t an annual fee, you may have to pay a one-time membership fee to an eligible organization to join the credit union.
 As noted above, if you’re not a member of the US armed forces and you don’t meet the other requirements for free membership to PenFed, you can pay a low fee to become a member of the National Military Family Association to become eligible to join PenFed.